 This Holiday Leftovers Breakfast Casserole is a great way to shake things up during the hectic holiday season.
 Pin this recipe for when you come up for air and put those holiday leftovers to a tasty use.

 Holiday Leftovers Breakfast Casserole

-- 1 pound day-old bread (challah, brioche, dinner rolls, etc.)
+- 1 pound day-old challah bread (brioche, dinner rolls, or Hawaiian bread)